T.U.N.G dining

 About T.U.N.G dining

 Chef Hoang Tung's restaurant on Quang Trung Street has held the Michelin Plate in both 2024 and 2025, which positions it firmly in the conversation for serious dining in northern Vietnam.
 This is not a venue you visit for a casual weeknight meal.
-At ₫₫₫₫ pricing, T.U.N.G dining is a deliberate choice, and the question you should be asking is whether that spend is justified.
+At ₫₫₫₫ pricing, T.U.N.G dining is a deliberate choice, the question you should be asking is whether that spend is justified.
 The short answer: for food-focused travellers who want technically ambitious cooking in Hanoi, it is.

 What to Expect

 T.U.N.G dining operates in the innovative cuisine category, which in Hoang Tung's case means a menu built around a disciplined approach to sourcing.
-The visual presentation of the food here is a clear priority — plates arrive with a precision that signals the kitchen's intent before you take a first bite.
+The visual presentation of the food here is a clear priority; plates arrive with a precision that signals the kitchen's intent before you take a first bite.
 This is not a room where dishes are assembled carelessly.
 The aesthetic rigour extends from the plating to the physical space itself, which sits in the Hàng Trống ward of Hoàn Kiếm, one of Hanoi's most characterful central neighbourhoods.

 The sourcing philosophy at T.U.N.G is what separates it from comparable ₫₫₫₫ tables in Hanoi.
 Rather than importing protein and produce to signal luxury, the kitchen works with Vietnamese ingredients and frames them through a contemporary technique-led approach.
 That choice has a direct bearing on the price: you are paying for skilled preparation and considered sourcing, not for the theatre of imported wagyu or foreign fine dining conventions transplanted to a Vietnamese address.
 Compared to restaurants at this price point in Bangkok or Singapore, T.U.N.G dining represents strong value for the quality of execution on offer.
 For a broader view of what Hanoi's high-end dining scene looks like right now, see our full Hanoi restaurants guide.